JamesMenetrey/LatexCompendium/README.md

 ## Sources

 - The content of this repository is inspired by the book "_Rédiger des documents de qualité avec LaTeX_", edited by [OpenClassrooms](https://openclassrooms.com/courses/redigez-des-documents-de-qualite-avec-latex).
+- A lot of information found in the LaTeX Compendium can also be found on [Wikibooks - LaTeX](https://en.wikibooks.org/wiki/LaTeX).

 ## Author